andersonfnds-dev/andersonfnds-dev/README.md

 - 🔭 I’m currently working as a Apex Developer/Salesforce Consultant at [BRF Consulting, A Salesforce Consulting Company](https://www.linkedin.com/company/brfconsulting/)

-- 🌱 I’m currently learning **more about the Salesforce Ecosystem, specially about the Apex Language, since it's the main tool I'm currently working with it.**
+- 🌱 I’m currently learning **more about the Salesforce Ecosystem, specially about the Apex Language**, since it's the main tool I'm currently working with it.
+I'm also **improving my Java skills, learning more about the Spring Ecosystem.** I consider **Java my main and favorite language!**.
+Beside that, I'm also starting to study for a AWS Cloud Practioner certification soon, and also improving my English writing and speaking skills everyday.
+I already have a good level of English, since I'm working for a International Company, but I would like to get a English Certification in a close future.

 - 👯 I’m looking to collaborate on **Java, PHP and Salesforce projects.
 I'll be happy to help and trade informations and experience about those languages!**